footfish/numan/README.md

         deallocate <phonenumber>
                 De-allocates a number from an owner

-        history <phonenumber>
-                Lists history log for a number

-        history_owner <oid>
-                Lists history log for an owner

         list <phonenumber> [domain]
                 Lists number db entries matching a number search.
 Number format is cc-ndc-sn, partial numbers are accepted

-        list_owner <oid>
+        owner <oid>
-                  Lists numbers attached to owner
+                  Lists numbers attached to owner & any history

         delete <phonenumber>
                 Deletes a number permentantly (history retained)